IronMax03/Better_Debugging/Doc/Customization.md

 # Customization Guide

-This document provides instructions for customizing the **Better_Debugging** library to suit your development needs, including changing log colors, saving logs, and toggling debugging features.
+This document provides instructions for customizing the **Better_Debugging** library to suit your development needs, including changing log colors, saving logs, and toggling debugging features. **All customization must be done before** `#include "Better_Debugging.cpp"`.

 # Table of Contents